dlouise/dlouise/README.md

 - 🔍 [Zod](https://zod.dev) – runtime validation that catches issues early
 <br />

-🧪 Testing Remix for its loader-based fetch model and no-fuss routing.
+🧪 Testing Remix for its loader-based fetch model and routing.
 Might beat Next.js for the kind of micro-apps I'm building.
 <br /><br />
 **📚 Recommended reading**